nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Marking tutorial attendance for all students displayed as present : `present-all`

-Marking tutorial attendance for all students in current list displayed as present in the class manager.
+Marking tutorial attendance for all students in current list displayed as present in Class Manager.

 Format: `present-all tut/TUTORIAL_INDEX`